Garrett Kneese

 Medical School: UT Health San Antonio Long School of Medicine

-Residency: California
+Residency: San Diego, California

-Garrett S. Kneese, a 2021 Pisacano Scholar, graduated from the University of Texas Health San Antonio Long School of Medicine (UTHSA), and is currently a 2nd-year resident in San Diego, California.
+Garrett S. Kneese, a 2021 Pisacano Scholar, graduated from the University of Texas Health San Antonio Long School of Medicine (UTHSA), and is currently a 3rd-year resident in San Diego, California.
 As a first-generation college student, raised between Houston and Fredericksburg, Texas, Garrett earned an undergraduate degree in biology at the University of Texas at San Antonio as a part of a 3-year BS/MD program.

 Garrett’s dichotomous upbringing in urban and rural settings gave him a sense of the duality of lifestyles experienced by Texans.
 Between the peach ranches of central Texas and the urban bayous of Houston, a blended sense of living and perspective on community was established.
 Before arriving to his now home of San Antonio, Garrett served through Rotary International on local, regional, & international projects, establishing an intimate understanding of intersectionality and globalization in volunteerism through the organization’s motto: Service Above Self.